Azure-Samples/azure-devops-copilot-extension/README.md

 Azure DevOps Co-Pilot redefines the role of Product Owners by providing them with a smart assistant capable of streamlining various aspects of project management and decision-making within the Azure DevOps ecosystem.

 ### 2. Versatile API Backend
-The project includes a robust API backend that plays a pivotal role in connecting to Azure Open AI's Semantic Kernel.
+The project includes a robust API backend that plays a pivotal role in connecting to Azure OpenAI's Semantic Kernel.
 This connection enables advanced natural language processing, enhancing the assistant's ability to understand and interact with users effectively.

 ### 3. Azure DevOps Extension
 The core of the project revolves around its Azure DevOps extension.
 This extension is designed to be adaptable, allowing users to configure it to connect to their own backend.
 This flexibility ensures that the solution can be tailored to meet unique requirements.